-G. Pleas
+E. Pleas

-- In many jurisdictions plea petitions are required for all felony and gross misdemeanor pleas and for all enhanceable misdemeanors. - 2.
+- 1. In many jurisdictions plea petitions are required for all felony and gross misdemeanor pleas and for all enhanceable misdemeanors. - 2.
 At the time of the plea, a clear advisory to the defendant of the court's position regarding sentencing will increase the likelihood that sentencing will occur in an orderly and timely manner.
 The following advisories will generally be given at the plea hearing: - a.
-If the defendant violates conditions of release, the court will not be bound by the plea agreement (including any cap on time to serve) and the defendant will not be allowed to withdraw his or her plea. - Inform the defendant of the court's practice regarding whether the defendant will be allowed to withdraw the plea if: - The court decides not to follow the plea agreement; or

-- The court decides not to follow the plea agreement because the PSI contains new information bearing on sentencing of which the court or attorneys were not aware at the time of the plea; or - The court decides not to follow the plea agreement because the PSI contains new negative information regarding the defendant of which the defendant was aware, but the court or attorneys were not. - c.
+Whether the proposed plea agreement will trigger firearms prohibitions pursuant to tribal, state or federal law. - b.
+If the defendant violates conditions of release, the court will not be bound by the plea agreement (including any cap on time to serve) and the defendant will not be allowed to withdraw his or her plea. - c.
+Inform the defendant of the court's practice regarding whether the defendant will be allowed to withdraw the plea if: - The court decides not to follow the plea agreement; or - The court decides not to follow the plea agreement because the PSI contains new information bearing on sentencing of which the court or attorneys were not aware at the time of the plea; or - The court decides not to follow the plea agreement because the PSI contains new negative information regarding the defendant of which the defendant was aware, but the court or attorneys were not. - d.
 The defendant will not be allowed to withdraw an otherwise valid plea simply because the defendant does not like the court's subsequent sentencing decision. - 3.
 The victim has the right to be present at the plea hearing and to be heard on any objection to the plea agreement.
-[Minn.Stat. §611A.03, subd.
+[Minn.
+Stat. §611A.03, subd.
 1 (b).] - 4.
 The judge generally will accept the plea on the record at the time it is entered. - a.
+Ensure that a qualified interpreter is utilized when accepting a plea from a defendant who is LEP, Deaf/HOH or prefers communicating in a language other than English. - b.
 A plea of guilty accepted and recorded by the court constitutes a conviction.
 [Minn.
 Stat. §609.02, subd.
+5]
-5] - Pleas that are not accepted at the time of the plea cannot be used for enhancement of an offense that occurs between plea and sentencing. - c.
-Because acceptance of responsibility is a first step toward rehabilitation, pleas

-- without admission of guilt (Alford/Goulette and Norgaard/Crossley Pleas in Minnesota) will not generally be accepted in domestic violence related offenses.
+- c.
+Pleas that are not accepted at the time of the plea cannot be used for enhancement of an offense that occurs between plea and sentencing. - d.
+Because acceptance of responsibility is a first step toward rehabilitation, pleas without admission of guilt (Alford/Goulette and Norgaard/Crossley Pleas in Minnesota) will not generally be accepted in domestic violence related offenses.
 This consideration does not apply when the defendant is sentenced to an executed felony sentence or a misdemeanor or gross misdemeanor sentence is being fully executed. - 5.
-In cases where the defendant is a victim of ongoing abuse (battering), the court should consider a disposition that prevents entering a permanent record for the victim/defendant and reduces the opportunity of a batterer to use the State intervention to further harm the victim/defendant.
+In cases where the defendant is a victim of ongoing abuse (battering), the court should consider a disposition that prevents entering a permanent record for the victim/defendant and reduces the opportunity of a batterer to use the State intervention to further harm the victim/ defendant.
 (For discussion, see Appendix 1C: Training Memo-Intervention with Victims of Battering as Suspects or Defendants.)

-H. Presentence Investigation
+F. Presentence Investigation